tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSFS 工具_intl_en.md

 ## FAQs
-If you have any questions about COSFS, see [COSFS FAQs](https://intl.cloud.tencent.com/document/product/436/30587).
+If you have any questions about COSFS, see [COSFS](https://intl.cloud.tencent.com/document/product/436/30587).